 Our People

 Mary Stockdale (Director) is an adjunct professor in the Department of Community, Culture and Global Studies at University of British Columbia, Okanagan branch (UBCO), where she teaches and conducts research related to community resilience, sustainability and natural resource management.
 She has 20 years experience working in Southeast Asia (mainly Indonesia and the Philippines) on community-based management of forests and non-timber forest products (NTFP).
-She works closely with the NTFP-Exchange Programme for South and Southeast Asia, a regional network of community organizations (mostly indigenous), local NGOS, and others.
+She works closely with the NTFP-Exchange Programme for South and Southeast Asia, a regional network of community organizations (mostly Indigenous), local NGOS, and others.
 She is also active in her own community in Canada, working on resilience and sustainability initiatives.

 Jon Corbett (Director) is an Associate Professor at UBC Okanagan, the director of the SpICE Lab (Spatial Information for Community Engagement) and all-round map geek.
 All aspects of his research include a core community element; this means that the research is of tangible benefit for the communities with whom he works and that those communities feel a strong sense of ownership over the research process.

 Todd Biderman (Director) has over 15 years experience working with local civil society and community organisations supporting rights-based community development and sustainability initiatives.
-He has worked extensively with indigenous communities in remote areas of Indonesia, and remains active in several national and international coalitions supporting ecological and social justice in Canada and the Asia-Pacific region.
+He has worked extensively with Indigenous communities in remote areas of Indonesia, and remains active in several national and international coalitions supporting ecological and social justice in Canada and the Asia-Pacific region.